-When I was a kid, I had this deep obsession with wanting to get a roller coaster video game.
-The object of my affection was Ultimate Ride, which looked incredible and extensive for its time.
-The demo took a full day to download on my dial-up connection, but in spite of my fervency, my old desktop computer didn’t meet the system requirements.
+At age 12, I had this deep obsession with wanting to get a roller coaster video game.
+The object of my affection was Ultimate Ride because of a glowing write-up in some computer magazine that made it look incredible and extensive for its time.
+There was no theme park administration involved, just building roller coasters, which was perfect for me.
+The demo took a full day to download on my dial-up connection, but in spite of my enthusiasm, my old desktop computer didn’t meet the system requirements.

-Unlike most roller coaster games, or most games of any genre, Roller Coaster Factory strips its features to the bare minimum.
-The game functions only to create roller coasters.
-There are no other modes, scenes, or tycoon aspects.
+Unlike many roller coaster games, the track-building options in Roller Coaster Factory are tightly limited.
 Rather than plotting points for your coaster track and creating an interesting route with curves and banks, you can only select from one of five types of pieces – hills, curves, curving hills, loops, and straight lines.
 The finished coaster will almost always snake along the cardinal directions.
-Creativity is strongly discouraged.
+Creativity is discouraged.

 Roller coaster games draw in players with the prospect of testing a crazy monster ride that no engineer or safety regulator would approve.
 No such speed or excitement to be found here.
-Your ride will rarely if ever exceed a leisurely lurch, no matter how many times the game tells you it runs at 30 MPH (which, dismally, is about as fast as they can get).
+Your ride rarely if ever exceeds a leisurely lurch, no matter how many times the game assures you the coaster runs at 35 MPH (which is about as fast as they can get).

-Once you finish testing your coaster, you’re arbitrarily scored for the ride’s “thrill” and overall quality with no indication of how you earned it.
+Once you finish testing your coaster, you’re arbitrarily scored for the ride’s “thrill level” and overall quality with no indication of how you earned it.
 I guess you’d be able to compete against other people to make higher-rated coasters, but without any interesting restrictions or track pieces, that just means making long, dense rides.
-At least there’s a few options to tweak, such as activating night mode, which replaces the sky with a rickety plane of stars and makes everything darker.

-Most frustratingly, the creators of Roller Coaster Factory put out a series of working, decent, coaster games a few years later.
+Pantera Entertainment, the creators of Roller Coaster Factory, did improve, putting out a series of apparently better coaster games a few years later.
 But that didn’t stop this one from becoming their best-selling game, shipping 150,000 copies.
-For comparison, The Last Express sold only 100,000.
+So, mission accomplished.